ishaansucksatlife/Secure-Password-Generator/README.md

 ---

+<a id="about"></a>
 ## 🔒 About

-Secure Password Generator helps you create passwords that are truly secure—not just long or "random," but judged by modern real-world standards.
+Secure Password Generator helps you create passwords that are truly secure—not just long or random, but judged by modern real-world standards.
 It shows easy-to-understand crack time estimates, entropy scores, and a vibrant red-to-cyan animated strength bar.

 ---

+<a id="features"></a>
 ## 🔥 Features

 - **Animated Neon Strength Bar:** Smoothly transitions from red to cyan per entropy/strength